 You might be surprised that a lot of the tips above have to do with the proper presentation of your cars for sale.
 Since armored cars come in different forms and modes of protection, it helps to ensure you get to explain these points in the most accurate and most understandable way possible.

 Not a lot of people can immediately see the value of armored cars, which already puts your potential buyer-base into a small number.
-With the above tips, you both get a shot at motivating interested buyers into purchasing a vehicle and to convince passers-by to consider getting a vehicle from you.
+With the above tips, you both get a shot at motivating interested buyers into purchasing a vehicle and convincing passers-by to consider getting a vehicle from you.